-All habits impact your health and your overall wellness.
+Healthy habits can transform your life and impact your health and overall wellness.

-If you set your goals with an eye toward the future then you can take small steps every day toward achieving whatever you want out of life.
+Envision what you want your future to look like and then take small steps every day toward achieving those goals.
 Your habits and routines are the stepping-stones.